ameryisafreeelf/consumer_complaints/insight_testsuite/README.md

 4. Company names capitalized test

-Ensure that different capitalizations of the same company name are treated different.
+Ensure that different capitalizations of the same company name are treated the same.
 The output should indicate that only one company received complaints.

 5. Test 1